axibase/atsd/changelogs/2016_03/README.md

 ### Issue 3465

 The new parameter `addMeta` was added to [series](../../api/data/series/query.md) and property methods so that clients can retrieve entity and metric fields and tags in one request, saving an extra round-trip.
-Another advantage is that the `addMeta` parameter doesn't require the user to have a Meta API READ role.
+Another advantage is that the `addMeta` parameter does not require the user to have a Meta API READ role.

 Request: